reid-moffat/reid-moffat/README.md

 ### Hi 👋

-I'm a Software Design student at [Queen's University](https://www.queensu.ca/) and a back-end-focused developer who enjoys making clean, concise and clear code.
+I'm a Software Developer focusing on API development with clean, concise and clear code.
 Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat) for project collaboration!

 ## My projects
 *🤝 = Team project*